flatironinstitute/finufft/docs/install.rst

 This should compile the main libraries then run tests which should report zero crashes and zero fails.
 (If numdiff was not installed, it instead produces output that you will have to check by eye matches the requested accuracy.)

-Use ``make perftest`` for larger spreader and NUFFT tests taking 15-30 seconds.
+Use ``make perftest`` for larger spreader and NUFFT tests taking 10-20 seconds.

 Run ``make`` without arguments for full list of possible make tasks.

-Note that the library includes the C and fortran interfaces defined in ``src/finufft_c.h`` and ``fortran/finufft_f.h`` respectively.
+Note that the library includes fortran interfaces defined in ``fortran/finufft_f.h``.
-If there is an error in testing on a standard set-up, please file a bug report as a New Issue at https://github.com/ahbarnett/finufft/issues
+If there is an error in testing on a standard set-up, please file a bug report as a New Issue at https://github.com/flatironinstitute/finufft/issues

 Custom library compilation options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may want to make the library for other data types.
 Currently
-library names are distinct for single precision (libfinufftf) vs
+library names are distinct for single precision (``libfinufftf``) vs
-double (libfinufft).
+double (``libfinufft``).
 However, single-threaded vs multithreaded are
 built with the same name, so you will have to move them to other
 locations, or build a 2nd copy of the repo, if you want to keep both
 versions.